-The principal risks arising from the Company's financial instruments are credit risk, liquidity risk and interest rate risk.
+The principal risks arising from the Company's financial instruments are credit risk, market risk, including other price risk and interest rate risk, and, liquidity risk.
 These and other risks which may affect the Company's performance are detailed below.
 Further analysis of the risks facing the Company on its financial instruments is provided in note 13.